Introduction

 phase to generate shared secret using DH key exchange and authenticate the server:

-Client DH Public Key & Diffie-Hellman Group Exchange Init
+Client Diffie-Hellman Group Exchange Init

-Key pair.
+ey pair.
 It uses the client's public key and its own key pair to compute the shared secret.

-- Clients Identification String
+- Client Identification String

 - Server Identification String

-- Payload of Client KEXINIT
+- Payload of Client Key Exchange Init

-- Payload of Server KEXINIT
+- Payload of Server Key Exchange Init

-- Clients DH Public key
+- Client DH Public Key

-- Servers DH Public key
+- Server DH Public Key

 - Shared Secret Key

-- RSA-Public Key of Sever (to help the client authenticate the Server)
+- RSA Public Key of Sever (to help the client authenticate the server)

-- DH-Public key of Server (for calculating the shared secret)
+- DH Public key of Server (for calculating the shared secret)

 - HASH (to authenticate the server and prove that the server has generated the shared secret, as the secret key is part of the hash computation)

-Server DH Public Key & Diffie-Hellman Group Exchange Reply
+Server Diffie-Hellman Group Exchange Reply

-g.
+3.7.
 Before decrypting the received HASH, the client must verify the server's public key.
 This verification is done through a digital certificate signed by a Certificate Authority (CA).
 If the certificate does not exist, it is up to the client to decide whether to accept the server's public key.

 - Encryption keys

-- IV Keys - These are random numbers used as input to symmetrical algorithms to enhance security
+- IV Keys - These are random numbers used as input to symmetrical algorithms to enhance security.

 - Integrity keys

-The end of the key exchange is signaled by the exchange of the NEW KEYS'
+The end of the key exchange is signaled by the exchange of the NEW KEYS

-Client & Server New Keys
+Client and Server New Keys

 5. The final step is the Service Request.
 The client sends an SSH Service Request packet to the server to initiate user authentication.
 The server responds with an SSH Service Accept message, prompting the client to log in.
 This exchange occurs over the established secure channel.